sahaib/Port-Code-Utility/README.md

 - Uses the Haversine formula for nautical distance calculations
 - Coordinates are parsed from UN/LOCODE format (DDMMN DDDMME) to decimal degrees

+### MapBox API
+- The app uses MapBox GL JS for map visualization
+- The MapBox API key is required for the map to work

+## Development

+### CORS Proxy
+During development, the app uses the cors-anywhere proxy to handle CORS issues.
+This is **not** suitable for production use.
+Before deploying:

+1. Either set up your own proxy server
+2. Or handle CORS on your backend API
+3. Or use a production-ready CORS proxy service

+The proxy URL can be configured in `src/config/constants.ts`

 ## Contributing 🤝

 1. Fork the repository